 Fact 2: Unaddressed hearing loss poses an annual global cost of 750 billion international dollarsThere are significant costs associated with the impacts of unaddressed hearing loss.
-These include health sector costs, costs of educational support, loss of productivity and societal costs.
+These include costs to the health, education and employment sectors as well as the costs associated with lost productivity.
 Interventions to address hearing loss including prevention, screening and provision of hearing devices are cost effective.

 Fact 4: Chronic ear infections are a leading cause of hearing lossOver 30% of hearing loss in children is caused by diseases such as measles, mumps, rubella, meningitis and ear infections.
-It is estimated that up to 330 million people suffer with chronic ear infections (chronic otitis media, i.e. COM) globally.
-When left untreated, COM leads to hearing loss and can cause life-threatening complications and mortality.
-COM is preventable and can be managed effectively through medical and surgical interventions.
+It is estimated that up to 330 million people suffer with chronic ear infections or chronic otitis media globally.
+When left untreated, chronic ear infections lead to hearing loss and can cause life-threatening complications and mortality.
+Chronic ear infections are preventable and can be managed effectively through medical and surgical interventions.

-Fact 5: Nearly 1 out of every 3 people over 65 years are affected by disabling hearing lossLeft untreated, hearing loss can lead to exclusion from communication and can contribute to feelings of loneliness, frustration and social isolation.
-Hearing loss in the elderly is also linked with early cognitive decline and dementia.
+Fact 5: Nearly 1 out of every 3 people over 65 years are affected by disabling hearing lossLeft untreated, hearing loss can lead to people being excluded from the most basic communication, thereby contributing to feelings of loneliness, frustration and social isolation.
+Hearing loss in the elderly is linked with early cognitive decline and dementia.
 Age-related hearing loss can be managed effectively through a variety of means, including hearing aids.

-Fact 7: Hearing loss can be caused by occupational noise and the use of ototoxic medicationsIn many places occupational noise, such as loud sounds of machinery and explosions, has become the most compensated occupational hazard.
-This can be largely prevented through improved awareness and use of personal protective devices.
+Fact 7: Hearing loss can be caused by occupational noise and the use of ototoxic medicationsIn many places occupational noise, such as the loud sounds of machinery and explosions, has become the most compensated occupational hazard.
+Occupational noise can largely be prevented through improved awareness of the danger it poses and use of personal protective devices.
 Some commonly used medicines (such as aminoglycosides and certain anti-malarial medicines) can also lead to irreversible hearing loss.
-Ototoxicity, a drug’s property of being toxic to the ear, can be prevented through awareness among health care providers and by the rational use of drugs.
+Ototoxicity can be prevented by raising awareness of its risks among health care providers and by the rational use of drugs.

-Fact 9: Sign language and captioning services facilitate communication with deaf and hard of hearing peopleDeaf often use sign language as a means of communication.
+Fact 9: Sign language and captioning services facilitate communication with deaf and hard of hearing peopleDeaf people often use sign language as a means of communication.
 Family members, medical professionals, teachers and employers should be encouraged to learn signs/sign language in order to facilitate communication with deaf people.
-Use of loop systems in classrooms and public places, as well as provision of captions on audio-visual media, are important for improving accessibility of communication for people with hearing loss.
+The use of loop systems in classrooms and public places, as well as the provision of captions on audio-visual media, are important for improving the accessibility of communication for people with hearing loss.